rekuenkdr/armada-alliance-docusaurus/docs/stake-pool-guides/docker-pool-guide.md

 :::tip

-The directory /files contains the downloaded Cardano node configuration files.
+- /files contains the Cardano node configuration files.

-The /db directory will host the Cardano blockchain once the Docker node is started.
+- /db directory will host the Cardano blockchain once the Docker node is started.
 It is important that the blockchain data are stored on the host system and not inside the Docker container, otherwise the entire blockchain would be deleted every time the Docker container is removed.